spncryn/docs/presskits/work.md

 From the beginning of development, I have been keeping detailed logs of virtually all my development-related activity, which cover everything from what I work on (or don’t...) on a day-to-day basis, to substantial notes outlining my evolving thoughts on various design decisions and philosophies over the course of the process.
 I decided to record these as a means of both assuring my own integrity in the process, as well as being able to leave behind a meticulous record of development which can, regardless of the project’s eventual success (or lack thereof), be salvaged as a public asset for other prospective developers in the future.

 Ultimately, beyond the ways in which this project may serve my personal ends, I intend for it to be released in as much of its entirety as possible as a public resource, as a detailed case study covering a dimension of game development that has seen little coverage, despite considerable interest.
-I have taken considerable care throughout the process of documentation to remind potential audiences that, regardless of the eventual reception of the project, it is not through my exact footsteps that I hope to serve as an example, but instead, through my commitment to a certain kind of honesty and transparency, both in the things that go well, and the things that don’t — and everything in between,
+I have taken considerable care throughout the process of documentation to remind potential audiences that, regardless of the eventual reception of the project, it is not through my exact footsteps that I hope to serve as an example, but instead, through my commitment to a certain kind of honesty and transparency, both in the things that go well, and the things that don’t — and everything in between.

 ## Media